sadmanca/ece344/README.md

   - Also checks permissions
 - One technique is to divide memory up into fixed-size pages (typically 4096 bytes)
   - A page in virtual memory is called a page
+    - the location/index of a virtual memory page is represented by a [VPN](#1151-vpn-virtual-page-number--ppn-physical-page-number)
   - A page in physical memory is called a frame
+    - the location/index of a physical memory page is represented by a [PPN](#1151-vpn-virtual-page-number--ppn-physical-page-number)

 ## 11.5.
 Why Not To Use All 64 Virtual Address Bits
 - CPUs may have different levels of virtual addresses you can use
   - Implementation ideas are the same
 - We'll assume a 39 bit virtual address space used by RISC-V and other architectures
   - Allows for 512 GiB of addressable memory (called Sv39)

+### 11.5.1.
+VPN (Virtual Page Number) & PPN (Physical Page Number)
 - Implemented with a page table indexed by Virtual Page Number (VPN)
   - Looks up the Physical Page Number (PPN)